 If you're in the market for a new washer, be sure to check out 11 things to look for when buying a washing machine.
+Plus, here are 10 things you never knew you could wash in a washing machine.

 How often should you clean your washing machine?